An Unlikely Hero

 Occupational therapist Michelle Lange recently conducted a survey on dynamic seating.
 Her questions focused on wheelchairs that have dynamic components integrated into or added to the design.
 Over 100 clinicians and suppliers responded and it’s clear that we’re seeing an increased appreciation for dynamic adaptive equipment for children and clients with unique positioning needs.

-Correct Positioning in the Rifton Activity Chair
+Positioning Checklist for the Rifton Activity Chair

 Tips & Advice

 Studying Neurodevelopmental Disorders with the Rifton Activity Chair

 From school classrooms to radiology departments to hospital feeding clinics, the Rifton Activity Chair meets a range of positioning needs in a variety of environments.

 Recently we learned of yet another clinical setting where the Activity Chair has found a niche: in the study of neurodevelopmental disorders at the UC Davis MIND Institute, an internationally respected research facility.
 Here, the...